Financial Support for Adult Learners

 Aged 19 or older, looking to return to full or part time study?
 Worried about money?

 The 19+ Bursary offers assistance to learners studying a level 1, 2 or a first full level 3 qualification.
-To be eligible the learner must be aged 19 or over on 31st August 2018 with a household income of £28,000
+To be eligible the learner must be aged 19 or over on 31st August 2019 with a gross household income of £28,000 or less.

 Advanced Learner Loan Bursary